teodoran/rest-stck/README.md

 REST-STCK
 =========

-STCK as a Service (SaaS/ACaaS) Much REST!
-Such HATEOAS!
+Arbitrary Computation as a Service (ACaaS)

 What is this?
 -------------